IainStevenson/docker.multi.service.reverse.proxy/src/network.md

 URL inter_site redirects from Container 1 to Container 2 and vis_a_versa work as expected and intra site urls using controller actions work as expected

-Example index.cshtml from WebApp1 shows a self referenceing controller action link and a standard domain relative ``` href="/support"``` link to the support site from the store;
+Example index.cshtml from Store shows a self referenceing controller action link and a standard domain relative ``` href="/support"``` link to the support site from the store;

 ```
 @{